Two arrested on suspicion of murder after Welwyn Garden City woman died last night

 You may also want to watch:

-Medical assistance was given by paramedics but the woman was pronounced dead at the property.
+Medical assistance was given by paramedics, but the woman was pronounced dead outside the property.

+READ MORE: Welwyn Garden City woman charged with murder after woman in her 60s dies in street

 Police are guarding the address as investigations continue.